You are here

 Angus has lived in France, Japan, and the United Kingdom for extended periods of time.
 He was recently awarded a grant from the Partners of the Americas to train English teachers in Bolivia.

-Sue Mathias works with graduate students, helping them with oral and written English proficiency, and coaching international students who are adjusting academically and socially to life at Duke.
+Sue Mathias is the director of the GCIP team.
+She works with graduate students, helping them with oral and written English proficiency, and coaching international students who are adjusting academically and socially to life at Duke.

 She has taught English as a Second Language (ESL) and worked with graduate students since 2002.
 Sue received a Bachelor of Science in Finance with a minor in Japanese from Pennsylvania State University before spending a year at Sophia University in Tokyo on a Rotary scholarship.